Metro-Records/la-metro-councilmatic/wiki/commands.md

 ## Scraping data from Legistar

-Running the scrapers can be simple or fairly involved, given the number of options available.
+Running the scrapers can be simple or fairly involved.
 You can run full scrapes or "windowed" scrapes; you can run scrapes at faster or slower rates; you can run scrapes for all data or just bills, events, or people (oh, my).

 **Note!** The Metro scrapers on the server run at different intervals, depending on the day.
 [The crontask file includes the details](https://github.com/datamade/scrapers-us-municipal/blob/master/scripts/scrapers-us-municipal-crontask#L12), but roughly, the scrapers:
 * run a full scrape every night
-* scrape recently updated events and bills four times per hour Saturday through Friday morning
+* scrape recently updated events and bills, four times per hour, Saturday through Friday morning
 * scrape all bills and events twice per hour on Friday evenings

-Sometimes, you may need to kick off a manual scrape on the server to assist with debugging ventures.
+Sometimes, you may need to run a scrape on the server to assist with debugging ventures.
 If so, then consider the below commands.
 (N.B.
 Depending on the volume of the scrape, e.g., a scrape for all bills, you should consider turning off the crons before executing these commands on the server.)

 First, get situated on the server.